 Domestic Worker’s rights

-All Domestic workers have the right on the following:
+All Domestic workers have the right to the following:

 - Salary